 Thimphu City Football Club

-For a third season in a row, Thimphu City, as senior team had now been renamed, finished as runners-up in the A-Division, winning five and drawing one of eight games, but finishing five points behind champions Yeedzin. we performed better than the previous season in the National League finishing in third place, comfortably ahead of Drukpol, with five wins and three draws from their eight games, but three points behind champions Ugyen Academy.
+For a third season in a row, Thimphu City, as senior team had now been renamed, finished as runners-up in the A-Division, winning five and drawing one of their eight games, but finishing five points behind champions Yeedzin. they performed better than the previous season in the National League finishing in third place, comfortably ahead of Drukpol, with five wins and three draws from their eight games, but three points behind champions Ugyen Academy.
 Prior to 2013, Thimphu City had been in a difficult financial situation.
 Owner Hishey Tshering was spending a lot of his own money at the time, paying salaries and covering school fees for younger players in a football league where no money is generated from gate receipts and sponsorship is thin on the ground.
 A friend of Tshering’s and some other private sponsors contributed money so that the club was able to pay between 20 and 40 thousand Ngultrum to its players.

 At the halfway point of the 2014 season, Thimphu looked like they might finally be able to go that step further and claim a first A-Division title, as they led by three points from Drukpol with five wins and a draw from six matches, dropping points only against Druk Star.
 However, they slipped up in the penultimate round of matches, losing 5–1 to Druk United Thimphu had played all their matches and led the league by a point.
 However, that loss to Druk United meant they were now only a point behind with a game still to play.
 Druk United thumped Druk Star 8–3 in this final game to take the A-Division title and consign Thimphu to a fourth-straight second place, though they could take consolation in the fact that they had again qualified for the National League.